MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

 #### Task 2 - Check your Privacy Statement

 1. Return to the Azure Home screen - Dashboard.
-2. In the upper-righthand corner of the UI, click on your username.
+2. In the upper-righthand corner of the UI, Select on your username.
 3. Choose **View account** from the dropdown menu.

      **A new browser tab will open automatically.**